Nyd oes wlad yn holl Gred o gymaint o dir a chymaint o saint ynddei ag oedd gynt ymhlith Cymbry

 Saints populate the landscape of Wales in place-names, church dedications and holy wells.
 From St Fagans to Llandudno, St Davids to Pennant Melangell, the names of saints are bound up with the very fabric of the country.
 Some, like David and Beuno, are well known, but many are forgotten.

 Seintiau is a site dedicated to research on the saints of Wales.
 The Cult of Saints in Wales project will publish a digital edition of some 100 medieval Welsh-language texts about saints.
 Many of these texts have never been edited before, while those editions that do exist are widely scattered and of very variable quality.
 Our work will provide reliable modern texts with detailed notes and English translations, making a discrete Welsh hagiographical tradition available for study both inside and outside Wales.
 The website will also host a compendium of information on the saints and their traditions.

 An exhibition of medieval manuscripts containing lives and genealogies of the saints, and poetry addressed to them, runs at the National Library of Wales until 10 June 2017.
-David Parsons and Martin Crampin will be offering gallery talks on 29 March.
+One of the curators, Martin Crampin, will be speaking at the Library on 17 May.

 A day conference is being held at the National Library of Wales on 3 June 2017.